 \section{Conclusion}

-We introduced a new spectral method for image segmentation that can segment challenging images while working directly with "raw" pixel values, without any pre-processing or filtering.
+We introduced a new spectral method for image segmentation that can segment challenging images while working directly with raw pixel values, without any pre-processing or filtering.
 The approach is based on a novel combination of appearance and spatial grouping cues using two different graphs.
-We use a dense graph to capture appearance grouping cues.
+We use a dense graph to capture the appearance of regions.
 This leads to non-parametric models of region appearance.
-We also describe a technique that can be used to sparsify the resulting graph to ease the computational burden of spectral segmentation.
-Our results show that long range interactions can capture the appearance of complex regions and significantly improve the performance of graph-based segmentation methods.
-The proposed method is practical and it can be applied to different types of images (natural, biomedical, textures, etc.) that arise in a variety of application.
+We also introduced a technique that can be used to sparsify the resulting graph to ease the computational burden of spectral segmentation.
+Our results show that long range pairwise interactions can capture the appearance of textured regions and significantly improve the performance of graph-based segmentation methods.
+The proposed method is practical and it can be applied to different types of images (natural scenes, biomedical, textures, etc.) that arise in a variety of application.